lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 end
 ```

-2. Inside of an instance method: self refers to the instance on which the instance method was called.
+- Inside of an instance method: self refers to the instance on which the instance method was called.

-  2.1 self is not mandatory:
+Self is not mandatory:
 ```ruby
 class Skyscraper < Building
   def type_of_owner